It’s A Wrap For Kaun Banega Crorepati 11; Amitabh Bachchan Shoots For 12 Hours At A Stretch

 KBC 11 Last Episode To Air On...

-Big B has not been keeping well and was hospitalised, but he soon resumed KBC 11's shoot.
-The last episode of the current season will be aired on November 23, 2019.
+Big B has not been keeping well and was hospitalised, but he soon resumed KBC 11 shoot.
+The last episode of the show will be aired on November 23, 2019.

 (Social media posts are unedited)